entando/entando-docs/vuepress/docs/next/tutorials/getting-started/openshift-install-by-operator.md

 6. Set the `Key`, e.g. `tls.crt`
 7. Set the `Value` by clicking `Browse...` and loading the cert file from Step 1, e.g. `tls.crt`
 8. Click `Create`
-9. Next, go to `Workloads` → `ConfigMaps` and update or create a ConfigMap named `entando-operator-config.` This is the ConfigMap used by the operator to configure the deployments.
+9. Next, go to `Workloads` → `ConfigMaps` and update or create a ConfigMap named `entando-operator-config`.
+This is the ConfigMap used by the operator to configure the deployments.
 You can [download the Entando Operator template](../devops/entando-operator.md#add-a-new-configmap) as a starting point.
 Set the "data/entando.ca.secret.name" and "data/entando.tls.secret.name" to match the names from above.
 ```yaml
 data:
  entando.ca.secret.name: entando-ca-cert-secret